madhurmishra9/Excel_to_xml/README.md

 # Excel_to_xml
-# Convert excel files using xlrd module into xml format
+# Convert excel files to xml format